Taking action: introducing the youth homeowner awards 2025

 Though focused on asylum seeker rights, the Glasgow Girls’ campaign against dawn raids in the early 2000s highlights the power of youth-led movements.
 Their actions—raising awareness, organising protests, and lobbying policy makers—ultimately led to changes in how asylum seekers were treated in the UK.

-If you’re curious about the collective's goals and what our actions might look like, here are some examples of inspiring and creative tactics used by collectives across the UK and beyond:
+here are some other examples of inspiring and creative tactics used by collectives across the UK and beyond that we tapped into:

 Direct Action - Direct action is about disrupting harmful systems to demand change.
 For example, activists from the Focus E15 campaign occupied empty council homes on London’s Carpenters Estate, exposing the scandal of empty properties in the middle of a housing crisis.